 In 2025, Resist Recycle, Regenerate (RRR) welcomed an expanded cohort of 7 fellows.
-This year’s cohort includes 6 high school students and 1 college students.
+This year’s cohort includes 6 high school students and 1 college student.

 A red, stylized Chinese dragon with intricate scale details and a fierce expression against a black background.